HIGHLIGHTS-UK's Sunak promises "whatever it takes" in COVID budget | Business

 Britain will extend its job-protecting furlough programme - due to cost an estimated 70 billion pounds between its launch last spring and its previously scheduled end date in April - by five more months until the end of September and expand support for the self-employed too.
 "For employees, there will be no change to the terms – they will continue to receive 80% of their salary, for hours not worked, until the scheme ends.
 As businesses reopen, we’ll ask them to contribute alongside the taxpayer to the cost of paying their employees.
 Nothing will change until July, when we will ask for a small contribution of just 10% and 20% in August and September," Sunak said.

-VAT CUT EXTENSION "One of the hardest hit sectors has been hospitality and tourism: 150,000 businesses that employ over 2.4 million people need our support.
+"One of the hardest hit sectors has been hospitality and tourism: 150,000 businesses that employ over 2.4 million people need our support.
 To protect those jobs, I can confirm that the 5% reduced rate of VAT will be extended for six months to 30th September."
+BUSINESS RATES HOLIDAY

-NEW MORTGAGE GUARANTEE "Lenders who provide mortgages to home buyers who can only afford a 5% deposit, will benefit from a government guarantee on those mortgages."
+"Lenders who provide mortgages to home buyers who can only afford a 5% deposit, will benefit from a government guarantee on those mortgages."
+NEW INFRASTRUCTURE BANK

-VACCINE PUSH Sunak is planning to free up an extra 1.65 billion pounds to fund Britain's fast vaccination rollout.
-The new money will ensure every adult is offered a first vaccine dose by July 31, the government says.

-NEW INFRASTRUCTURE BANK Sunak is expected to announce an initial 12 billion pounds of capital and 10 billion pounds of guarantees for a new UK Infrastructure Bank, due to launch in the spring.

-GREEN SAVINGS BONDS Plans for Britain to launch the world's first sovereign green bonds for retail investors will be unveiled, as part of the country's push to create a net-zero-carbon economy by 2050.

-LISTING RULES Britain will modernise its listing rules to attract more high-growth and "blank cheque" SPAC company flotations to London, Sunak will say.
+Britain will modernise its listing rules to attract more high-growth and "blank cheque" SPAC company flotations to London, Sunak will say.
+CULTURE, ARTS, SPORTS

-CULTURE, ARTS, SPORTS "We’re making available 700 million pounds to support our incredible arts, culture and sporting institutions as they reopen; Backing the UK and Ireland’s joint 2030 World Cup bid, launching a new approach to apprenticeships in the creative industries, and extending our 500 million pounds film and TV production restart scheme."
+"We’re making available 700 million pounds to support our incredible arts, culture and sporting institutions as they reopen; Backing the UK and Ireland’s joint 2030 World Cup bid, launching a new approach to apprenticeships in the creative industries, and extending our 500 million pounds film and TV production restart scheme."
+COMMUNITY FUNDS

 ALSO READ